omnyway-labs/re-frame-template/README.md

 # re-frame-template

-__NOTE: THIS IS A WIP AND NOT FULLY DEBUGGED YET!!__

 A Clojure tools.deps template for quickly creating a [re-frame](https://github.com/day8/re-frame) application scaffold (client only).
 It only takes you 60 seconds to create your first re-frame app and to start editting it.

 Provides a way to pick and choose what "extras" are included into your application.
 Extras like libraries which do routing, debugging and CSS.

 This is a translation of the [Leiningen based template from day8](https://github.com/day8/re-frame-template) to use the